vicpara/vicpara/README.md

 - 💬 Ask me about ...
+  - how to automate the labour of contract creation, negotiation, signing and post-execution management
+  - how to deploy AI to legal contracts
+  - legal technologies
   - machine learning
   - Natural Language Processing
   - building from scratch and managing exceptional teams